AFL National Championships: History

 The division 2 competition was replaced by the Under-19 Academy Series in 2017, with teams from the 4 Queensland and NSW AFL clubs' academies in addition to Northern Territory and Tasmania state teams.
 The entire competition was changed to under-19s in 2021 (the competition has previously operated under-17s and under-18s competitions).

-With there being no representative football at senior level since 1999, the National Championships are one of the few opportunities for players to play for their state or territory.
+With there being only irregular representative football at senior level since 1999, the National Championships are one of the few opportunities for players to play for their state or territory.
 Players typically share the senior team's guernsey (with the exception of Victorian teams, which play in variations of the state team guernsey—Vic Metro has a light blue Big V insignia, while Vic Country plays in a reverse white with navy Big V).

 The best players from the academy competition then combine to form an 'Allies' team in conjunction with South Australia, Western Australia and two Victoria teams, Metro (Melbourne Metropolitan Area) and Country to contest the division 1 tournament.

-The winner of the 2024 division 1 tournament was Vic Metro, defeating Vic Country 12.13.85 to 13.6.84.